On Kant's first insight into the problem of space dimensionality and its physical foundations: Kant and the Tridimensionality

+As Handyside comment in the \textit{Preface} to his translation of part of \textit{GSK},\footnote{\textit{Op.~cit.}, p.~xi.} it seems logical that being space a consequence of the connection of substances,

+\begin{quotation} ``\textit{the special character of space as three-dimensional must, it would seem, find its explanation in the special character of law of the connections of substances.
+But what that is Kant declares himself unable to say (...) and in consequence he declares, logically enough, that space of other dimensions and other properties is possible.}'' \end{quotation}

-However, in throughout the text that follows the above quotation, corresponding to the very demonstration of the statement, Kant actually refers to the dimensionality of {\it extension} which, of course, has an ontological {\it status} completely different from that of {\it space}.
+as will be seen in the following.
+However, with no exception, throughout the text that follows the above quotation, corresponding to the very demonstration of the statement, Kant actually refers to the dimensionality of \textit{extension}.\\

-Kant's reasoning, as seen in the previous section, encompasses the following points: first, the idea that there exists a force inherent to the substances (that is to say, to the bodies), without which there would be no extension and no relation.
-Second, this force is necessary to establish the relations among the things, necessary to the order, and finally, without this order, space does not exist.
+Kant's reasoning, as seen in the previous Section, encompasses the following points: first, the idea that there exists a force inherent to the substances (that is to say, to the bodies), without which there would be no extension and no relation.
+Second, this force is necessary to establish the relations among the things, necessary to the order, and finally, without this order, space does not exist.\\

-The fundamental role that concept of {\it force} -- the first essence of matter and of its extension -- plays in Kant's explanatory system as is corroborated by the following quotation:
+The fundamental role that the concept of \textit{force} -- the first essence of matter and of its extension -- plays in Kant's explanatory system is corroborated by the following quotation:

-\begin{quotation} {\it ``Since everything which is to be found among the qualities of a thing must be capable of being derived from that which contains in itself the most complete ground of the thing itself, the qualities of the extension, and subsequently their threefold dimension, will be grounded in the qualities of the force which the substances possess in respect of the things with which they are connected.''}\footnote{{\it ``Weil alles, was unter den Eigenschaften eines Dinges vork\"ommt, von demjenigen mu$\beta$ hergeleitet werden k\"onnen, was den vollst\"andigen Grund von dem Dinge selber in sich enth\"alt, so werden sich auch die Eingenschaften der Ausdehnung, mithin auch die dreifache Abmessung derselben, auf die Eigenschaften der Kraft gr\"unden, welche die Substanzen, in Absicht auf die Dinge, mit denen sie verbunden sind, besitzen."}} [16]. \end{quotation}
+\begin{quotation} {\it ``Since everything which is to be found among the qualities of a thing must be capable of being derived from that which contains in itself the most complete ground of the thing itself, the qualities of the extension, and subsequently their threefold dimension, will be grounded in the qualities of the force which the substances possess in respect of the things with which they are connected.''}\footnote{GSK, AA 01: 24.02-09. ``\textit{Weil alles, was unter den Eigenschaften eines Dinges vorkommt, von demjenigen mu\ss\ hergeleitet werden k\"{o}nnen, was den vollst\"{a}ndigen Grund von dem Dinge selber in sich enth\"{a}lt, so warden sich auch die Eingenschaften der Ausdehnung, mithin auch die dreifache Abmessung derselben auf die Eigenschaften der Kraft gr\"{u}nden, welche die Substanzen in Absicht auf die Dinge, mit denen sie verbunden sind, besitzen.''}} \end{quotation}